-All cash deposits are held at Wells Fargo, and Fidelity bank under a depository agreements.
+All cash deposits are held at Wells Fargo, Huntington National Bank, and Chase Bank under depository agreements.
 The Federal Deposit Insurance Corporation (F.D.I.C.) insures deposits of the Corporation up to \$250,000 at each depository institution.
 All cash funds were secured by FDIC.
 The carrying amounts of cash & cash equivalents reported on the financial statements approximate fair market value because of the short-term maturities of these instruments.

-Cash and cash equivalents as of December 31, 2013 was as follows:
+Cash and cash equivalents as of December 31, 2014 was as follows: